Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.7.5 =
+* Improvement: force display none on video placeholder for themes that are overriding the display none
+* Improvement: cookie list responsive and better compact design
+* improvement: responsiveness for banner bottom with square category checkboxes
+* Fix: statistics paragraph EU/UK cookie policy not taking into account consent differences for statistical cookies
+* Fix: advertising section incorrectly in cookie policy showing when no ads are showing
+* Improvement: WCAG for blocked content notice: changed clickable div into button

 = 4.7.4 =
 * Improvement: don't enqueue document css in Gutenberg editor when disabled
 * Improvement: no cookie wall on cookie policy